 2000: Ed Belfour becomes the 16th goalie in NHL history to reach 300 wins when the Dallas Stars defeat the visiting Washington Capitals 2-1.
 Belfour makes 14 saves and Brenden Morrow scores both goals for the defending Stanley Cup champions.
 Exactly seven years later, Belfour gets the 76th and final shutout of his Hall of Fame career by making 29 saves for the Florida Panthers in a 1-0 win against the Canadiens at Bell Centre.

 2008: Martin Brodeur sets an NHL record by winning 30 games for the 12th consecutive season.
 Win No. 30 comes when Brian Gionta scores at 2:14 of overtime to give the New Jersey Devils a 3-2 victory against the Ottawa Senators at Prudential Center.

-2015: Todd McLellan becomes the second-fastest coach in NHL history to reach 300 wins when the San Jose Sharks defeat the Arizona Coyotes 4-2 at Gila River Arena.
-Joe Pavelski's hat trick helps McLellan reach the milestone in his 515th game, Only Bruce Boudreau (496 games) is faster to No. 300.
+2015: Todd McLellan becomes the second-fastest coach in NHL history to reach 300 wins when the San Jose Sharks defeat the Arizona Coyotes 4-2 4-2 at Gila River Arena.
+A hat trick by Joe Pavelski helps McLellan reach the milestone in his 515th game, Only Bruce Boudreau (496 games) is faster to No. 300.